emilyruby/manifestoo/ukip.md

 * Raise the 40% income tax threshold to £55,000.
 * Allow women to retire in a flexible state pension window at 60, if they so wish.
+* No quarterly tax returns or increase in `Class IV National Insurance` or taxes for self-employed people.
+* Bring forward legislation requiring employers to advertise jobs to British Citizens before they offer them overseas.
+* Ensure employers are legally free to choose to hire a young unemployed British person under the age of 25 ahead of a better qualified or more experienced foreign applicant.
+* Make Gordon Brown's `British Jobs for British Workers` plausible and meaningful in law.

 ## Brexit